Adam Wei

 Colonel By Secondary School

 (2025).
 Empirical Analysis of Sim-and-Real Cotraining Of Diffusion Policies For Planar Pushing from Pixels.
-IROS 2025 Submission.
+IROS 2025.

 (2024).
 Consensus Complementarity Control for Multicontact MPC.
 IEEE Transactions on Robotics (IEEE RAS TC Best Paper Award 2024).